NirDtig/audio-denoising-snn-ann-hybrid/README.md

 The project uses an **NSNet2-based architecture** as the starting point and replaces its recurrent processing components with spiking neural network layers.

-The overall processing pipeline is:
+The overall speech-enhancement pipeline is:

 ```text
 Noisy Audio